Bayesian Double Descent

-Double descent is a phenomenon of over-parameterized statistical models.
-Our goal is to view double descent from a Bayesian perspective.
-Over-parameterized models such as deep neural networks have an interesting re-descending property in their risk characteristics.
-This is a recent phenomenon in machine learning and has been the subject of many studies.
-As the complexity of the model increases, there is a U-shaped region corresponding to the traditional bias-variance trade-off, but then as the number of parameters equals the number of observations and the model becomes one of interpolation, the risk can become infinite and then, in the over-parameterized region, it re-descends---the double descent effect.
-We show that this has a natural Bayesian interpretation.
-Moreover, we show that it is not in conflict with the traditional Occam's razor that Bayesian models possess, in that they tend to prefer simpler models when possible.
-We illustrate the approach with an example of Bayesian model selection in neural networks.
+Double descent is a phenomenon of over-parameterized statistical models such as deep neural networks which have a re-descending property in their risk function.
+As the complexity of the model increases, risk exhibits a U-shaped region due to the traditional bias-variance trade-off, then as the number of parameters equals the number of observations and the model becomes one of interpolation where the risk can be unbounded and finally, in the over-parameterized region, it re-descends---the double descent effect.
+Our goal is to show that this has a natural Bayesian interpretation.
+We also show that this is not in conflict with the traditional Occam's razor---simpler models are preferred to complex ones, all else being equal.
+Our theoretical foundations use Bayesian model selection, the Dickey-Savage density ratio, and connect generalized ridge regression and global-local shrinkage methods with double descent.
+We illustrate our approach for high dimensional neural networks and provide detailed treatments of infinite Gaussian means models and non-parametric regression.
 Finally, we conclude with directions for future research.

 \else \fi

 \textbf{Keywords:} Bayesian, Double Descent, Interpolation, Neural Network, Model Selection, Occam's Razor